vercel/next.js/docs/api-reference/data-fetching/getStaticProps.md

 ### `redirect`

 The `redirect` object allows redirecting to internal or external resources.
 It should match the shape of `{ destination: string, permanent: boolean }`.

-In some rare cases, you might need to assign a custom status code for older `HTTP` Clients to properly redirect.
-In these cases, you can use the `statusCode` property instead of the `permanent` property, but not both.
+In some rare cases, you might need to assign a custom status code for older `HTTP` clients to properly redirect.
+In these cases, you can use the `statusCode` property instead of the `permanent` property, **but not both**.
 You can also set `basePath: false` similar to redirects in `next.config.js`.

 ```js
 export async function getStaticProps(context) {